 You are allowed one suitcase and one airline regulation carry-on size bag.
 We suggest that you pack lightly.

 Our itineraries are structured in order to minimize travel time – on average we spend about two hours a day on the coach.

-We have very well qualified tour managers working with us, all licensed, all charming English-speaking native Italians, Spaniards, Portuguese and Slovenians.
+We have exceptional tour managers working with us, all licensed, all charming English-speaking native Italians, Spaniards, Portuguese and Slovenians.
 We also employ licensed local guides for our city tours and at archaeological sites to enhance your trip with their local knowledge and personality.

 Yes.
 We don’t cancel tours.

-For most of our itineraries transfers are provided from the airport to the first hotel and from the last hotel to the airport or train station at scheduled times.
+Most of our itineraries provide transfers from the airport to the first hotel and from the last hotel to the airport or train station at scheduled times.